falconstryker/AmesCAP/docs/source/installation.rst

 .. code-block:: bash

-   # Create your virtual environment according to the instructions above
+   # Create your virtual environment with pip according to the instructions above.
+Make sure to follow the instructions for your operating system.

+   # Activate your virtual environment

    # Install CAP with spectral analysis support
    pip install "amescap[spectral] @ git+https://github.com/NASA-Planetary-Science/AmesCAP.git@pyshtools"

+   # Don't forget to copy the profile file to your home directory
+   cp amescap/mars_templates/amescap_profile ~/.amescap_profile

+   # To deactivate the environment, run:
+   deactivate